Omgeta/Programming-for-Tertiary/README.md

 # Programming-for-Tertiary
-Random assortment of assignments and projects from tertiary schools in Singapore, including writeups for competitions.
+Random assortment of assignments and projects from tertiary schools in Singapore